-Curious about how to incorporate sports psychiatry into your training experience?
-Then you've come to the right place to learn more about what other trainees have done in the field.
+Curious about how to incorporate sports psychiatry into your career?
+Then you've come to the right place to learn more about what other members have done in the field.

 Alex Cojanu, MD